usbdevji/Sample-BDRepo/README.md

 # Sample-BDRepo
-This is sample Repo, Hello World!
+This is sample Repo, Hello Coder!